-The NHS in Dorset and Public Health England (PHE) are working to manage and limit the spread of COVID-19 (Coronavirus).
-You can also help by taking the following steps.
+The NHS in Dorset and Public Health England are working to manage and limit the spread of COVID-19 (coronavirus).
+You can help by taking these steps, in line with Government advice.

-- If your symptoms worsen or persist longer than seven days, contact NHS 111 online, or call 111 if you have no internet access.
+If your symptoms worsen, contact NHS 111 online, or call 111 if you have no internet access.

 Practice good hygiene

 Evidence shows that a significant proportion of post COVID-19 patients are likely to have significant on-going health problems, notably breathing difficulties, tiredness and cough, reduced muscle function, reduced ability to undertake physical activity and psychological symptoms such as PTSD and reduced mood status.

 Your Covid Recovery is a new NHS website designed to help people recover from the long-term effects of COVID-19 and support them to manage their recovery.
 It includes information from rehabilitation experts about how to manage on-going symptoms and health needs at home, and signposts to sources of support.

 It also includes information on returning to work, and a helpful section for family, friends and carers of people who are recovering.